Sankalp22863/codesign-opt/llvm-project/clang/docs/ClangFormatStyleOptions.rst

   name will be reformatted assuming the specified language based on the style for that language defined in the .clang-format file.
-If no style has been defined in the .clang-format file for the specific language, a predefined style given by ``BasedOnStyle`` is used.
-If ``BasedOnStyle`` is not found, the formatting is based on ``LLVM`` style.
+If no style has been defined in the .clang-format file for the specific language, a predefined style given by 'BasedOnStyle' is used.
+If 'BasedOnStyle' is not found, the formatting is based on llvm style.
 A matching delimiter takes precedence over a matching enclosing function name for determining the language of the raw string contents.

   If a canonical delimiter is specified, occurrences of other delimiters for the same language will be updated to the canonical if possible.